yurabakhtin/onlyoffice-humhub/README.md

 Community Edition vs Integration Edition comparison can be found [here](#onlyoffice-document-server-editions).

-## Installing HumHub-ONLYOFFICE integration plugin
+## Installing HumHub ONLYOFFICE integration plugin

 Either install it from HumHub Marketplace or simply clone the repository inside one of the folder specified by `moduleAutoloadPaths` parameter.
 Please see [HumHub Documentation](http://docs.humhub.org/dev-environment.html#external-modules-directory) for more information.

-## Configuring HumHub-CONLYOFFICE integration plugin
+## Configuring HumHub CONLYOFFICE integration plugin

 Navigate to `Administration` -> `Modules` find the plugin under Installed tab and click `Configure`.